wrunk/grumpo/README.md

 ## What Grumpo Doesn't Have

-- Many features that most SSG have like a manifest/config file
 - Any support for user generated content.
 Grumpo assumes all content **is trusted**.
 I didn't bother using Go html templates for this reason
 - A fancy local dev server.
 It is **not** designed to work with more than one user at a time and does not take any security precautions
-- Currently no support for dynamic content like "recent posts" but this likely will be required in the future.
-Since grumpo is so easy to use, it should be easy to create your own recent posts manually for now.
-- Same with reusable page fragments (see below)

 ## What I'm going to try very hard not to change